 Frank Smeekes serves as DHR International's Managing Partner, Europe, and as the Global Industrial Practice Leader.
 He is also a member of DHR International's Board of Directors.
 Read more >

-Frank Smeekes serves as DHR International's Managing Partner, Europe, heading the region which, since 2015, is the firm's largest after the USA.
-He is also the Industrial Practice Group Lead and a member of DHR International's Board of Directors.
+Frank Smeekes serves as DHR International's Managing Partner, Europe, and as the Global Industrial Practice Leader.
+He is also a member of DHR International's Board of Directors.

 Next to being responsible for Europe Mr. Smeekes executes individual projects but predominantly leads global teams in order to execute noteworthy assignments like: CEO Cargolux, CEO of Tesla, CEO of Tata Automotive, CEO of Mark IV, CEO code 3, COO of the World Bank, Chief Institutional Integrity of the Worldbank, Board-member for Sheerwind Energy, Visteon, Board- member Lear.

 Mr. Smeekes is native Dutch and fluent in English and German with a good understanding of French.
 He holds a Bachelor of Science in Economics and a Master of Business Administration.

 SPECIALTY PRACTICE AREAS